-Bulimia is an eating disorder in which people binge-eat large amounts of food, then they throw up, fast, or engage in some other behavior such as using laxatives or exercising to excess to rid their bodies of all the extra calories.
+Bulimia is an eating disorder: people binge-eat large amounts of food, then they throw up, fast, or engage in some other harmful behaviour, such as using laxatives or exercising to excess to rid their bodies of all the extra calories.

 Vomit is especially toxic because it contains stomach acids.
 The acids can wear away the enamel that covers and protects your teeth.
 Brushing your teeth too hard after you vomit can also contribute to tooth erosion and tooth decay.